ollipal/botafar/docs/source/basics.md

 ## Controls

-_Controls_ bind one or more keyboard keys.
+_Controls_ bind one or more keyboard keys as parameters.
 When those keys are pressed on a keyboard or touch screen, they change the contorl's state which will trigger callbacks.

 Available keyboard keys are <kbd>A-Z</kbd>, <kbd>UP</kbd>, <kbd>LEFT</kbd>, <kbd>DOWN</kbd>, <kbd>RIGHT</kbd> and <kbd>SPACE</kbd>